“I never had a purpose for being alive.

 I didn’t have a purpose.”

 Whether it is porn, drinking, drugging, prescription painkiller dependency, gambling, temper tantrums, overeating, overspending . . . or your more run of the mill vices like excessive idleness, grumbling, ingratitude, and stinginess.
-How do we break free from these destructive patterns?
+How do we break free from these destructive ways of being?

 At Life Challenge, we have had a rash of tobacco use among our residents of late.
 This is not anything new.
 I know this is not the worst “sin” in the book, but it is one of our house rules.
-We want to create a safe, healthy, positive place for people to recover.
+We want to create a safe, healthy, and positive place for men to recover.
 Yet somehow, someway, individuals sneak cigarettes and vapes onto our campuses.
 I can talk until I am blue in the face about the physical harm tobacco use can have on the body.
-We can discuss the negative economic impact tobacco addiction has on one’s financial well-being.
-We can get into how tobacco use is a trigger for abusing other substances, especially when it comes to recovering addicts.
-I can argue that tobacco use can have an adverse effect on one’s Christian witness.
+We can discuss the negative impact tobacco addiction has on one’s financial security.
+We can get into how tobacco use is a trigger for abusing other substances, especially when it comes to most recovering addicts.
+I can argue that tobacco use can weaken one’s Christian witness.
 Few, if any, will disagree with any of these points.

-I can recommend various strategies to aid in overcoming this habit: spiritual disciplines such as prayer and fasting, meditation on God’s Word, corporate worship, as well as general measures like exercise, proper diet and sleep, relaxation techniques, accountability partners, smoking cessations classes (which we offer), nicotine patches, lozenges and gum (Jolly Ranchers work too!), and even a change in geography.
-Most will nod in agreement.
+I can recommend various strategies to aid in overcoming this negative habit: spiritual disciplines such as prayer and fasting, Scripture memorization, corporate worship, solitude and silence, as well as more general measures like exercise, a healthy diet and sleep, relaxation techniques, accountability partners, smoking cessations classes, nicotine patches, lozenges and gum (and a big bag of Jolly Ranchers!), and even changes in one’s social and geographical setting.
+Everyone will nod in agreement.

 But the smoking and vaping continue, corrective measures and all.

-I am not surprised but sympathetic.
+I am not surprised.
 Tobacco addictions are among the hardest habits to kick.

-I am also not surprised because of my own personal experience.
-While I have never used tobacco, I have other nemeses that I have been fighting for sixty years, some with more success than others.
+I am also sympathetic because of my own personal experience.
+While I have never used tobacco, I have other nemeses that I have been fighting for sixty years, some with greater success than others.
 That said, who of us cannot appreciate Paul’s lament, “What a wretched man I am!
 Who will rescue me from this body of death!”
 (Romans 7:24)?
 (Misery does love company.)

 So, what is the fix?
 How do we defeat the enemy?
 By rebuking the devil?
 Doubling up on will power?
-A little mind over matter?
+Some mind over matter?
 Getting “baptized” in the Holy Spirit?
 Going to a spiritual retreat center?
-Singing praise songs all day long?
+Singing praise songs throughout the day?
 Drinking ginseng tea by the gallon?
 Practicing yoga?

 All of the above and a zillion other things can be helpful whatever the issues holding us down.
 God’s grace can meet us in many different ways.